videojs/video.js/README.md

 ## Getting Started

-For the quickest setup, simply click "Embed This Player" on the [Video.js website](http://videojs.com) after customizing the player.
+You will find examples to get you up and running in the [setup](docs/setup.md) documentation.
+You can also simply click "Embed This Player" on the [Video.js website](http://videojs.com).
-You can also refer to the [setup](docs/setup.md) page in the documentation for more examples.

 ## Contributing